Traditional Irish Music

 London based musician Karen Ryan is the latest in a long line of London Irish fiddlers and on this her debut album she steps very comfortably into the shoes of those that have gone…Continue

 In case you missed it the Return To Camden Festival starts today.
 It's looking like a very strong lineup indeed.
-Camden Town is recognised in the traditional Irish music community as playing an important role in nurturing the tradition as many immigrants from Ireland came together in the local pubs to…Continue
+Camden Town is recognised in the traditional Irish music community as playing an important role in nurturing the tradition as many immigrants from Ireland came together in the local pubs to practice…Continue

 Added by TradConnect on June 30, 2012 at 12:30 — No Comments